Skip to content

 • 13.4% (534 skills) contain critical issues including malware distribution and credential theft

-The ClawHavoc campaign compromised 1,184+ skills across the ClawHub registry, with five of the top seven most-downloaded skills at peak infection confirmed as malware delivering Atomic Stealer (AMOS) to macOS users (Snyk ToxicSkills study).
+The ClawHavoc campaign compromised 1,184+ skills across ClawHub; at peak, five of the top seven most-downloaded skills were malware delivering Atomic Stealer (AMOS) to macOS users (Snyk ToxicSkills study).
+Responsible disclosure from the DDIPE research produced 4 confirmed CVEs and 2 deployed fixes across production frameworks (arxiv 2604.03081).

-Defense Stack
+Defense stack

 graph TD